beau-ryan/PublicRepo/README.md

-This repo will have the ability to view the folder structures and documents of my projects,for actual full projects and coded files contact the developer for the exact package contents or projects u want to look at. 🤣🤣
+This repo will have the ability to view the folder structures and documents of my projects, for actual full projects, content and coded files contact the developer for the exact package contents or projects you want to look at. 🤣🤣

 ![Status](https://img.shields.io/badge/Status-Active%20Development-brightgreen)